-These species are described further in Appendix 121A.
+These species are described further in Appendix 11A.

-The level of flow in the upper Sacramento River below Keswick Dam result from controlled releases from Shasta and Keswick reservoirs, as well as transfers from the Trinity River and natural accretions.
+The level of flow in the upper Sacramento River below Keswick Dam results from controlled releases from Shasta and Keswick reservoirs, as well as transfers from the Trinity River and natural accretions.
 The releases and transfers are determined by a suite of laws, regulations, contracts, and agreements to address demands of water users, requirements for water quality, and needs of fish populations throughout the river and the Delta.
-In particular, operations are regulated by the State Water Resources Control Board’s (SWRCB) D-1641 decision, which requires flow releases to meet Delta standards, the WRO 90-5 decision, which requires cold water releases to meet temperature targets at compliance points in the upper Sacramento River, as modified by the 2019 NMFS BiOp, which prescribes a tiered operational approach that allows for variable water temperature objectives for egg incubation based on water-year and cold water pool conditions (see additional discussion below).
+In particular, operations are regulated by the State Water Resources Control Board’s (SWRCB) D-1641 decision, which requires flow releases to meet Delta standards, the WRO 90-5 decision, which requires cold water releases to meet temperature targets at compliance points in the upper Sacramento River.
+In addition to the requirements set forth as part of the WRO 90-5 decision, the 2019 NMFS BiOp prescribes a tiered operational approach that allows for variable water temperature objectives for egg incubation based on water year and cold water pool conditions.

 The upper Sacramento River’s water temperatures are controlled by selective withdrawal through the temperature control device (TCD) in Shasta Reservoir and by balancing releases between Lewiston (Trinity River) and Shasta Reservoirs.
-The water temperature operations have three principal objectives: (1) provide enough cold water to optimize survival of the current year’s winter-run Chinook salmon eggs and alevins and those of other salmonids (Chinook Salmon and steelhead), (2) stabilize water levels through the fall to avoid dewatering redds and stranding juveniles of winter-run and other salmonids, and (3) conserve and rebuild Shasta storage in the fall and winter to provide the coldwater pool resources needed to optimize survival of the next year’s winter-run eggs and alevins and those of other salmonids.
+The water temperature operations have three principal objectives: (1) provide enough cold water to optimize survival of the current year’s winter-run Chinook salmon eggs and alevins and those of other salmonids (Chinook salmon and steelhead), (2) stabilize water levels through the fall to avoid dewatering redds and stranding juveniles of winter-run and other salmonids, and (3) conserve and rebuild Shasta storage in the fall and winter to provide the cold-water pool resources needed to optimize survival of the next year’s winter-run eggs and alevins and those of other salmonids.
 Protection of other salmonids, especially spring-run Chinook salmon and steelhead, is an important objective, but winter-run Chinook salmon is the principal target of operations because it alone has no spawning habitat other than that in the upper Sacramento River (with some recent spawning in Battle Creek and Clear Creek).

 Habitat Conditions and Environmental Stressors in Sacramento River Area